-The marital assets that both parties have acquired during the marriage may be considered "community property" and will therefore be subject to equitable distribution.
+California is a community property state, which means that assets and debts acquired during the marriage are generally considered "community property" and will therefore be subject to equitable distribution.
 If spouses cannot reach an agreement on their own, the court will split community property equally between both parties.

 Although in most cases property division will be as equal as possible, there are potential factors that the court may take into account that may affect the division of assets.
 For example, if one party attempted to intentionally misappropriate property to deny it to the other party, or in certain economic situations, an asset or assets may be awarded to one spouse and not the other.

 Separate property generally includes assets and debts acquired by either spouse before the marriage, after separation, or through inheritance or gift to one spouse during the marriage.
 Separate property is not subject to division during divorce.
 However, if separate property is commingled with community property, it may become partially or entirely community property.

 Property Division Process in California